longshot2k20/dotfiles/big-data/postgresql/README.md

 brew cask install pgadmin4
 ```

-## Appendix not applied but tested creating new user
+## Appendix not applied but tested creating new user ultimately just installed under \$USER

 ### Create a new user